| Title: | Compute a Cyclist's Eddington Number |

 Distances are computed using the Haversine formula and do not account for elevation changes.

-This function treats the first timestamp of each trkseg
+This function treats the first timestamp of each trkseg as the date of

 record.
 Thus overnight track segments will all count toward the day in which